rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

-As improvement, the models are passed to the resolver function's as context.
-The models are your data access layer.
-It can be sample data (which is the case), a database, or a third-party API.
-It's always good to pass those things in from the outside for keeping the resolver functions pure.
-Then you don't need to import the models in each resolver file.
-So now in this case, the models are the sample data and moved to the *src/models/index.js* file:
+As an improvement, models are passed to the resolver function's as context.
+The models are your data access layer, which can be sample data, a database, or a third-party API.
+It's always good to pass those things from the outside to keep the resolver functions pure.
+Then, you don't need to import the models in each resolver file.
+In this case, the models are the sample data moved to the *src/models/index.js* file:

 {{< highlight javascript >}}
 let users = {